Copyright © 1999–2017 FastMail Pty Ltd

 - Type your existing password in the text box at the top and click the "Unlock" button.

 - Type your new password in the "New Password" text box, then type it again in the text box next to it to make sure we've got it right.
 Make sure you don't use the same password anywhere else (see below for why).

 When you change your password, the old one can't be reused within a year.

 Why it's important to not use the same password elsewhere

 Your email is the key to your online world; you can reset your password at most other sites you use if you have access to your email.
 When you reuse your FastMail password at other sites, you're making it much easier for attackers to potentially break in to your account.
 Other sites often don't have the same high security measures as FastMail (such as compulsory HTTPS, locked-down servers, etc.), which makes them much easier for criminals to break in to.
 If they hold your email address and the same password that you use for FastMail, the attacker can then access your email account and get into everything else you use online.

 Using two-step verification is an excellent way to keep your account safe, even if your password is compromised.

-In case you ever forget your password, it's useful to set a backup email address.
-This is where account recovery information is sent if you forget your username or password.
+In case you ever forget your password, it's useful to set up a recovery email address and phone number on the Password & Security screen.
+This is where account recovery information is sent if you use the account recovery tool.